Skip to main content

 The Mystery Begins

-The reason I fell down the rabbit hole with regard to finding my public ip was because of a section in an old Azure networking book my friend was reading which said:
+The reason I fell down the rabbit hole with regard to finding my public IP was because of a section in an old Azure networking book my friend was reading.
+It said:

 To allow Azure internal communication between resources in Virtual Networks and Azure services, Azure assigns public IP addresses to VMs, which identifies them internally.
 Let's call these public IP addresses AzPIP (this is an unofficial abbreviation).
 You can check the Azure internal Public IP address bound to the VM with the command dig TXT short o-o.myaddr.google.com.